-- Financial Aid Award Letters will be issued to students with complete financial aid applications on a rolling basis beginning on or around May 1st.
-Beginning with the 2017-18 this deadline will be January 15th. - A student's Financial Aid Award Letter is tentative, contingent upon receipt of that student's high school diploma or equivalent.
+- Financial Aid Award Letters will be issued to students with complete financial aid applications on a rolling basis beginning on or around May 1st. - A student's Financial Aid Award Letter is tentative, contingent upon receipt of that student's high school diploma or equivalent.
 Failure to provide the Admissions Office with the final high school academic transcript or GED verification prior to the start of classes may result in forfeiture of all federal and state financial aid which was awarded to the student.